LanesGood/prose-yaml-test/_posts/2013-06-16-hello-again.md

   - apples
   - pears
 summary: This is a summary.
 It includes some text.
 Plain text only.
-overview: |
+overview: |-
-  Testing simple overview
-  Now a multi-line overview.
+  Testing simple overview Now a multi-line overview.
   Will it save?

-  ## Who knows?
+test: this is test meta
+OK: does this work?
 ---